feilengcui008/distributed_system_readings/README.md

 ### distributed_systems_readings
-a list of papers, books, mooc, Q&A and other stuffs for distributed systems
+a list of papers, conference, books, mooc, Q&A and other stuffs for distributed systems

 issues for more materials are welcome.